hvdwolf/PyImageFuser/README.md

 # PyImageFuser
-Python3 PySimpleGui program to exposure fuse bracketed images and reduce noise in stacks
+Python3 PySimpleGui program to exposure fuse bracketed images and reduce noise in stacks.

+In development, no releases yet.